Windrose Cooking Guide: The Complete Recipe Book

 Your pirate is going to starve out there if you keep feeding them unpeeled bananas.

 Survival games love to trick you into thinking foraging is enough.
 You wash up on the beach, grab a handful of coconuts, eat them raw, and assume your hunger problems are solved.
 In Windrose, treating food as a simple hunger meter is a fatal mistake.
 Your base health pool is pathetic.
-If you run into a pirate camp without the artificial health padding provided by a hot meal, you will get one shot.
+If you run into a pirate camp without the artificial health padding provided by a hot meal, they will put you six feet under in seconds.

 The Golden Rules of Gluttony